sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 The difference between one-sided and two-sided tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There’s one more thing I want to point out about the hypothesis test
+There is one more thing I want to point out about the hypothesis test
-that I’ve just constructed.
+that I have just constructed.
 If we take a moment to think about the
-statistical hypotheses I’ve been using,
+statistical hypotheses I have been using,

 H\ :sub:`0`: *θ* = 0.5